 Now, it’s somehow become a celebration of all things spooky and terrifying.
-I get it: traditions are rooted in celebration of the dead, and included practices like wearing masks, and carving turnips, but I can’t help feel as though it’s become a little too Americanised; a little too Capitalist.
+I get it: traditions are rooted in celebration of the dead, and included practices like wearing masks, and carving turnips, but I can’t help feel as though it’s become a little too Americanised?
+No, perhaps it’s better to say ‘a little too Capitalist’.
 Halloween doesn’t feel like a celebration of anything, to be honest.
-It feels like Valentine’s Day, or Mother and Father’s Day – an excuse to buy useless bits of plastic from a supermarket.
+It feels like Valentine’s Day, or Mother and Father’s Day – a nonsense excuse to buy useless bits of plastic from a supermarket.

 And as an eighteen year old, I loved it!
 My friends and I would hit the clubs every year, and we’d always wear a costume – usually something to make us look hot over something scary!
-Yes, I did dress as Black Canary in a leotard and thigh high boots once.
+Yes, that is me dressed as Black Canary in a leotard and thigh high boots in public.

 If anything, the only real allusion we have towards Halloween is that teenage boys use it as a time to be a badly behaved.
 I had high hopes for my first Halloween in my first home, but all that happened was a couple of 13 year olds kicked bins down our street and stole our doorbell.
 Of course we didn’t get it back – they don’t understand the concept of a prank.